NASA-AMMOS/Landform/Web/README.md

 In a deployed context (`NODE_ENV=production` or `NODE_ENV=integration`) the tiling server binary will be found at `./bin/TilingServer.exe`, which will be copied from `../TilingServer/bin/Release/TilingServer.exe` when the build zip is bundled.

 ## Tiling Worker
 In order to run projects you will also need at least one running tiling worker connected to the same AWS venue.
-For development one option is to run the tiling worker locally: `npm run start-worker`.
+For development one option is to run the tiling worker locally:
+1. `npm run show-venue` - the server will connect to live AWS services for that venue
+2. `npm run start-worker` or `npm run start-worker -- venue-name` to use a different venue.

 For production or integration testing the worker is [deployed to an EC2 autoscale group](#deploy-worker-to-ec2).